navi-language/navi/README.md

 In addition to its capabilities as a statically-typed, compiled language, Navi offers the convenience of script-like execution.
 It can compile source code into Bytecode (without JIT) or Machine Code (with JIT), providing a flexible development workflow.
 Theoretically, Navi delivering competitive performance on par with Go, Rust, and C.

-> The name "Navi" is inspired by the concepts of the **Navy** and **Navigator**, emphasizing its role in guiding users through the vast expanse of financial data analysis and decision-making.
-It also pays tribute to the [Na'vi](https://learnnavi.org) tribe from the movie "Avatar," whose harmonious coexistence with nature is reflected in Navi's high performance and efficiency in the utilization of computational resources.
-The [Na'vi](https://learnnavi.org) unique ability to connect with the living world of Pandora through their braids finds a parallel in Navi's cross-platform capabilities and native Cloud support, ensuring seamless operation across various systems and environments.
-This symbolizes Navi's commitment to supporting a diversity of application environments and adaptability.

 ## Language Design Philosophy

 - **Simple and Clean Syntax**

   Designed with a straightforward and clean syntax.

-- **No Implicit Type Conversion**

-  The language enforces explicit type conversion to prevent unexpected behavior and errors, ensuring that data types are managed with intention and clarity.

 - **Modern Optional Type and Error Handling**